Joachim Gutkeled: Under Stephen's reign

 Béla IV died on 3 May 1270.
 Stephen arrived to Buda within days and nominated his own partisans to the highest offices.
 On this occasion, Joachim Gutkeled was made Ban of Slavonia, replacing the late Béla's prominent partisan, Henry Kőszegi.
+His highly prestigious marriage may have contributed to this rapid rise.
 The coronation of Stephen V caused a brief constitutional crisis in Hungary, some of the senior king's supporters had left the kingdom and gone into exile to Bohemia, where Ottokar placed them under his protection.
 It seemed that Joachim was a faithful and reliable supporter of the new monarch.
 He participated in the royal campaign, when Stephen V launched a plundering raid into Austria (Ottokar's realm) around 21 December 1270.
 He also fought on the king's side in the spring of 1271, when Ottokar invaded the lands north of the Danube and captured a number of fortresses in Upper Hungary.
 Joachim resided in the royal camp along the lowland river Dudvág (or Dudváh) in mid-June, then at Pressburg (present-day Bratislava in Slovakia) after Stephen's victory over his enemy.
 He was a signatory of the two king's agreement in Pressburg on 2 July.

 Joachim took advantage of his dignity of Ban of Slavonia and his local inherited estates from his father to establish a private territorial domain between the rivers Drava and Sava, in the southwestern part of the kingdom.
-He acquired or built several castles and their surrounding lordships in the region, for instance Bršljanica (Berstyanóc) and Koprivnica (Kapronca) in Križevci County, and Steničnjak (Sztenicsnyak) in Zagreb County.
+He acquired or built several castles and their surrounding lordships in the region, for instance Bršljanica (Berstyanóc) and Koprivnica (Kapronca) in Križevci County, and Steničnjak (Sztenicsnyák) in Zagreb County.
+The fort Koprivnica functioned as the seat of Joachim's domain in Križevci County.
 His distant relative, Hodos Gutkeled administered Zagreb County on behalf of Joachim.
 Jenő Szűcs emphasized, the neighboring Somogy and Bács counties were also governed by Joachim's brothers Nicholas and Paul, respectively, in the same period, which expanded Joachim's influence over the region – albeit, Zsoldos does not share this view in his archontology.
+During his tenure as ban, Joachim began to establish an oligarchic domain – a coherent area of his landholdings – in the territory of Križevci and Zagreb counties (northwestern and eastern parts, respectively) based on his father's acquisitions.
+In addition, he increased the number of his possessions surrounding the ancient clan estates in Tiszántúl (in Szabolcs, Szatmár, Borsod, Bihar and Zemplén counties).
+Joachim also established a personal network of his familiares in his Slavonian lordship.
+In addition to some his relatives from the Gutkeled clan (Hodos, Cosmas), lesser nobles from the region (Bachaler Olaszkai, the Básztélys, Juris de Busan) belonged to his court which he held in his palace in Zagreb.